 Design and materials

-Playworks - an Australian playground specialist, delivered the previous upgrades to Waterlily Park.
-Playworks will also be delivering this next stage of upgrades to Waterlily Park.
+Playworks, an Australian playground specialist, delivered the upgrades to Waterlily Park.

-Issues raised by various stakeholders have been considered in the design of the park, including:
+Issues raised by various stakeholders that were considered in the design of the park, included:

 - Australian Standards.